25 Best Amazon Camping Gear Must-Haves

 tent-camping-for-beginners

-You can also get a nice car camping tent on Amazon.
-We have a Coleman 4-person dome tent!
+You can get a nice car camping tent on Amazon.
+We have a Coleman 4-person dome tent (picture above is an older model of the tent).
 It’s a little heavy, so you definitely wouldn’t want to take this backpacking.
-It is spacious for the two of us and the dog!
+It is spacious for the two of us and the dog.

 Don’t be afraid to go a little bigger for comfort when car camping, and always have a rain fly handy.

-We have used this tent during crazy Lake Powell rain and wind storms, camping in the desert, and camping in the Ozarks.
+We have used this tent camping during crazy Lake Powell rain and wind storms and camping in the Ozarks.
 Like anything, if you take care of gear, it will last a long time.

 12. Hiking Boots for Women